-The University of Melbourne's School of Physics is one of Australia's leading Physics Schools.
-It has achieved this status through the high quality of its research and teaching programs.
-The School offers a wide range of physics subjects to undergraduate and postgraduate students, and performs research in the following areas: Astrophysics, Atomic, Molecular and Optical Physics, Experimental Condensed Matter Physics, Experimental Particle Physics, Material Science, Physical Biosciences, Theoretical Condensed Matter Physics and Theoretical Particle Physics.
+The School currently performs research in the following areas: Astrophysics, Atomic, Molecular and Optical Physics, Experimental Condensed Matter Physics, Experimental Particle Physics, Microanalytical Research Centre, Material Science, Physical Biosciences, Theoretical Condensed Matter Physics and Theoretical Particle Physics.

-The School of Physics hosts the ARC Centre of Excellence in Particle Physics at the Terascale and the Melbourne nodes of the ARC Centre of Excellence for Quantum Computation and Communication Technology, the ARC Centre of Excellence for Advanced Molecular Imaging and the ARC Centre of Excellence for All-Sky Astrophysics.
+The School of Physics hosts the ARC Centre of Excellence in Coherent X-Ray Science, ARC Centre of Excellence in Particle Physics at the Terascale and the Melbourne nodes of the ARC Centre of Excellence for Quantum Computation and Communication Technology, the ARC Centre of Excellence for Advanced Molecular Imaging and the ARC Centre of Excellence for All-Sky Astrophysics.
 The School also plays a major role in the Australian Synchrotron research program.